 Do some digging.
 Find the developer's name in the app store or on the app's website.
 Then, research the developer and find out:

 - How long they've been developing health apps

 - Whether they consulted health professionals to develop the app

 - Whether any reputable hospitals or health organizations endorse the app

-No experience, and no consultation with a health organization?
-That’s a red flag to keep looking.
+No experience, no consultation with a health organization?
+That's a red flag, so keep looking.